 Pursuant to Public Contracting Code Section 22035 and 22050, Section 58 of the Port Act, and Board Resolution 2000-03, the Executive Director declared an emergency and authorized the immediate execution of contracts to design a plan and repair the damage to District Property.
+Since then a contract was executed with Sierra Pacific West Inc. in the amount of \$200,000 and action was taken to begin repairs to the sites and implement needed BMP's.
+Construction of the repairs and BMP's are nearly complete.
+See Attachment A for photos of the repairs, BMP's, and resulting stormwater runoff improvements.

-Public Contracting Code Sections 22035 and 22050, Section 58 of the Port Act, and Board Resolution 2000-03 requires that the Board review actions exercised by the Executive Director pursuant to a declaration of emergency and authorize continued action.
-The recommended action complies with that requirement.
-A four-firths (4/5) affirmative vote is required pursuant to Board Resolution 2000-03 to ratify the Executive Director's declaration of emergency.
+Public Contracting Code Sections 22035 and 22050, Section 58 of the Port Act, and Board Resolution 2000-03 requires that the Board review actions exercised by the Executive Director pursuant to a declaration of emergency at every regularly scheduled meeting, to determine, by a four-fifths (4/5) vote, that there is a need to continue the emergency until the action is terminated.
+Staff's recommendation complies with that requirement.